CE954/Weatherbird/README.md

 the idea for Weatherbird.

 ## Key Features <a name="keyfeatures"></a>
-- Search by city: may also specify the country
+- Search by city: may include state and country (Ex: San Francisco, CA, US)
 - Geolocation
 - Pin locations
 - Toggle between metric and imperial units